Probolinggo

 Probolinggo (Kota Probolinggo, Kottha Prabâlingghâ, Javanese: Kuthå Pråbålinggå) is a city on the north coast of East Java province, Indonesia.
-It covers an area of 56.676 sq. km, and had a population of 217,062 at the 2010 census and 239,649 at the 2020 census; the official estimate as at mid 2024 was 243,746 (comprising 121,121 males and 122,625 females).
-It is surrounded on the landward side by Probolinggo Regency of which it was formerly the capital, but it is now not part of the regency.
+It covers an area of 55.197 sq. km, and had a population of 217,062 at the 2010 census and 239,649 at the 2020 census; the official estimate as at mid 2025 was 244,849 (comprising 121,678 males and 123,171 females).
+It is surrounded on the landward side by Probolinggo Regency of which it was formerly the capital, but it is now a separate administration.

 Like most of northern East Java, the city has a large Madurese population in addition to many ethnically Javanese people, other smaller communities includes Chinese and Arabs.
 It is located on one of the major highways across Java, and has a harbor that is heavily used by fishing vessels.

 Under the Dutch East Indies colonial administration, especially in the 19th century, Probolinggo was a lucrative regional center for refining and exporting sugar, and sugar remains an important product of the area.

 The city is famous for its mangoes, locally called mangga manalagi.
 Strong dry-season winds from July to September, the angin gending, help the mango trees pollinate and are sometimes credited with being the source of the area's quality fruit.
 The city formerly produced grapes as well, but few grapes are grown in the area now.

 The motto of the city is Bestari which is an abbreviation of bersih (cleanliness), sehat (healthy), tertib (orderly), aman (safe), rapi (neat), and indah (beautiful).